liefery-it-legacy/blog/_posts/2018-02-27-the-mysterious-query.md

 tags: elixir postgresql performance benchee indexes
 ---

-Once on a wonderful Berlin winter day I was thinking of nothing evil when suddenly...
+Once on a wonderful Berlin winter day more than a year ago I was thinking of nothing evil when suddenly...

 ![one error pops up burning house](/images/posts/curious_query/boom.jpg)